Darknez07/DSA/Sortings/Readme.md

 * Using a back reading approach to read from the back of the list to find the correct spot and insert
 * It is most efficient algorithm to check if list is already sorted(For list of few elements) Gives O(n) time complexity.
 * Sometimes works better or at lower end of O(n^2).
+### With Binary Search
+* Modified form of Insertion sort, where the position in the left part of sub array is found by doing a binary search on left part
+* It is a little logical/Algortihmic tweak which gives us of running time of about O(nlogn) for most cases
+* Thus helping this little tweak for Insertion sort and makes it easier to do.
 ## Selection sort
 * Bascially find the minimum from unsorted array and starting swapping from the start.
 * Thus, with this we attain run time of O(n^2), n for finding the minimum and n for swapping till the end.